anthill-platform/anthill-login/doc/Credentials.md

 2. Open the Anthill Admin tool and select the Login service;
 3. Select the section "Keys" and click "Add New Key";
 4. Select `mailru` as a Key Type;
-5. Fill Steam Game ID and Secret respectively:
+5. Fill Game ID and Secret respectively:

 <img src="https://user-images.githubusercontent.com/1666014/35533600-bbd114b0-0546-11e8-956d-de3a66788313.png" width="330">